fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 ### Step 3: upload the package to Fleet

-Fleet supports installing a bootstrap package on hosts assigned to a team.
-In Fleet, a team is a group of hosts.

-1. Upload the package to a publicly accessible location on the internet.
-We'll point Fleet to this location so that Fleet can download the package.
+1. Upload the package to a storage location (ex.
+S3 or GitHub).
+In a later step, we'll use this location's URL to upload the package to Fleet.

+> The storage location must be accessible by the computer responsible for uploading the package to Fleet.
+> * This could be your local computer or the computer that runs your CI/CD workflow.

 2. Choose which team you want to add the bootstrap package to or add the package to "No team."